pickmanmurimi/scrollinfinite/README.md

 # scrollinfinite
-ScrollInfinite is a simple project that shows how reverse infinite scroll works.
+<p>ScrollInfinite is a simple project that shows how reverse infinite scroll works.</p>
-Flawlessly scroll through records without the need for pagination.
-Just Scroll.
+<p>Flawlessly scroll through records without the need for pagination.
+Just Scroll.</p>
-You can simply implement the logic used here to your project to add the feature to your app.
+<p>You can simply implement the logic used here to your project to add the feature to your app.</p>

 ## Setup